Biography: Robert Cassetti

-Rob Cassetti joined the Museum in 1999 as manager of education and creative services.
+Rob Cassetti joined The Corning Museum of Glass in 1999 as manager of education and creative services.
 He became a director of the Museum in 2001 and was named senior director in 2007.
-He is responsible for guiding marketing, visitor experience and creative direction for the Museum.
-Cassetti also leads exhibition design and manages the operation of the Museum’s Glass Innovation Center.
+He is responsible for marketing, communication, visitor experience, and creative direction for the Museum, in addition to the operation of the Museum’s live glass demonstrations.

-During his tenure at the Museum, Cassetti has developed a series of signature programs—including the Museum’s hot glass demonstrations, 2300° events, on-the-road initiatives and GlassLab—that have transformed the public profile of the institution.
+During his tenure at the Museum, Cassetti has developed a series of signature programs—including the popular 2300° events, hot glass demonstrations, mobile glassblowing initiatives, and GlassLab—that have transformed the public profile of the institution.

 From 1993 to 2001, Cassetti helped to plan a major expansion of the Museum.
 He created the Museum's glass demonstration program, the Hot Glass Show, and led an exhibit development team composed of writers, designers, and scientists to plan the Museum's Glass Innovation Center.

 Since 2001, Cassetti has championed and further developed the Museum's hot glass outreach initiatives.
 Under his leadership, the Museum has become a global leader in mobile glassblowing technology and hot glass programming.
 These outreach initiatives are seen each year by more than 400,000 people around the world.

 In 2005, Cassetti was asked to explore the next phase of expansion for the Museum—this time to better accommodate guests and the Museum's expanding collection of contemporary glass.
 The new Contemporary Art + Design Wing of the Museum, based on Cassetti's master plan, opened in 2015.